 University of Southern California, Annenberg School of Communication and Journalism

-The USC research team is designing a survey to measure the effectiveness of a human trafficking documentary, developed by MTV EXIT (an organization funded by USAID), in changing knowledge and behaviors related to human trafficking, both immediately after the treatment and longer term.
-The team will focus on West Java, Indonesia, an area of Indonesia in which MTV EXIT is working and which has high levels of trafficking.
-USC also will conduct a social media analysis of C-TIP activity and dialogue in Indonesia, and cross reference this with the survey data in order to determine what combinations of factors lead to a person being well- (or poorly) informed about human trafficking and how those factors can be influenced.
+The USC research team designed a survey to measure the effectiveness of a human trafficking documentary, developed by USAID partner MTV EXIT, in changing knowledge and behaviors related to human trafficking, both immediately and longer term.
+The team implemented its survey in West Java, Indonesia, where MTV EXIT works and which has high levels of trafficking.
+USC also conducted a social media analysis of C-TIP activity and dialogue in Indonesia, and cross referenced this with the survey data.
+Key findings include:

 - The MTV EXIT documentary had limited effects on trafficking knowledge, attitudes towards C-TIP strategies, efficacy, perceived risks, preventive skills, intention to practice C-TIP behavior, and adoption of C-TIP behaviors—suggesting that it would be beneficial to conduct pre-testing to develop more effective messaging frames on future media products.

 - Text messages should be prominently used in communication campaigns; however, there may need to be incentives to keep phone numbers registered and unchanged.

 - Many respondents did not see the relationship between environmental risk factors, such as abuse or divorce, and migrating for jobs; respondents with relatively higher household incomes tended to be more likely to trust sponsors to make arrangements for their migration; and female respondents tended to be less likely than male respondents to perceive human trafficking as a problem or to perceive themselves as susceptible—all suggesting that campaign materials with narratives targeted to correcting these misperceptions could be valuable.